Zeb-0/General/Python Network/notes.md

 There are currently two versions of HTTP, namely, HTTP/1.0 and HTTP/1.1.
 The original version, HTTP/0.9 (1991), written by Tim Berners-Lee, is a simple protocol for transferring raw data across the Internet.
 HTTP/1.0 (1996) (defined in RFC 1945), improved the protocol by allowing MIME-like messages.
 HTTP/1.0 does not address the issues of proxies, caching, persistent connection, virtual hosts, and range download.
 These features were provided in HTTP/1.1 (1999) (defined in RFC 2616).

+## Apache HTTP Server or Apache Tomcat Server
+is needed to study the HTTP protocol.